sr320/LabDocs/protocols/ProteinprepforMSMS.md

 ---

 ### Mini-Trypsin digestion

-_This digestion is for total starting volume of 100 µl.
-You can either aliquot the volume to equal 100 µg of protein to a new tube and add additional 6M urea in 50 mM NH4HCO3 (Step 9 - save remaining lysed cells/proteins in -80°C freezer), or digest your entire sample if it is less than 100 µg protein dissolved in 100 µl total volume._
+_This method requires having 100ug of protein in each sample.
+You must also have 100ul volume to start.
+Therefore your concentration of protein is 100ug/ul._

+__Reagents required:__

+- 50mM NH4HCO3 + 6M urea
+- 1.5M Tris pH 8.8 (6.6ul/sample)
+- 200mM TCEP (2.5ul/sample)
+- 200mM IAA (20ul/sample)- wrap tubes in foil when you get them out of -80C.
+- 200mM DTT (20ul/sample)
+- Lys-C (3.3ug/sample)
+- Trypsin (3.3ug/sample)

+1) Turn on heating block in lab to 37C.
+Double check temperature as it heats up with another thermometer.

+1) Aliquot the equivalent of 100ug of protein from each of your samples into new labeled tubes.

+2) Add 50mM NH4HCO3 + 6M urea solution to reach final volume of 100ul.

-1. Add 6.6 µl of 1.5 M Tris pH 8.8
+3) Add 6.6 µl of 1.5 M Tris pH 8.8

-2. Add 2.5 µl 200 mM TCEP and vortex
+4) Add 2.5 µl 200 mM TCEP and vortex

-3. Test pH of samples to make sure they are still basic.
+5) Test pH of samples to make sure they are still basic using pH test strips.

-4. Incubate samples 1 hour at 37°C
+6) Incubate samples 1 hour at 37°C.

-5. Add 20 µl of 200 mM iodoacetamide (IAA)
+7) Add 20 µl of 200 mM iodoacetamide (IAA)

-6. Incubate 1 hour, room temperature, in dark
+8) Incubate 1 hour, room temperature, in dark

-7. Add 20 µl 200 mM diothiothreitol (DTT, freshly made or frozen), vortex
+9) Add 20 µl 200 mM diothiothreitol (DTT), vortex

-8. Incubate 1 hour, room temperature
+10) Incubate 1 hour, room temperature

-9. Aliquot the volume equal to 100 µg of protein to a new tube (save remainder at -80°C)
-10. OPTIONAL: Add ApoA1 to each sample (dilute 1.1 µl 2200 ng/µl stock in 48.9 µl of 50mM NH4HCO3 to make 50 ng/µl) to make 1:300 ratio of ApoA1:total protein.
+11) *For DIA analyses:* Add ApoA1 to each sample (dilute 1.1 µl 2200 ng/µl stock in 48.9 µl of 50mM NH4HCO3 to make 50 ng/µl) to make 1:300 ratio of ApoA1:total protein.
 For 100 µg total protein in a sample, add 333 ng of ApoA1 by adding 6.7 µl of 60 ng/µl ApoA1 solution.

-11. Add LysC at a 1:30 enzyme:protein ratio to each sample.
+12) Prepare LysC by adding 450ul nanopure to 2AU vial.
+This creates a 2ug/ul concentration of Lys-C. Make 20ul aliquots and store in -80C.

+13) Add 1.65ul Lys-C (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.
 (LysC cleaves at C-terminus of R and K, like trypsin, but works well in 6M urea.)

-12. Incubate 1 hour, room temperature
+14) Incubate 1 hour, room temperature

-13. Add 800 µl 25 mM NH4HCO3 and 200 µl HPLC grade methanol to each tube.
+15) Add 800 µl 25 mM NH4HCO3 and 200 µl HPLC grade methanol to each tube.

-14. Prepare the number of trypsin bottles needed (you will want 5 µg of trypsin for each sample, or 1 µg trypsin: 20 µg protein).
-Add 20 µl water or trypsin buffer to each bottle of trypsin and vortex lightly.
-Aliquot 5 µl of trypsin to each sample for 100 µg of sample (1:30 enzyme:protein).
+16) Prepare the number of trypsin bottles needed (3.3ug/sample).
+Add 20 µl nanopure to each 20 ug bottle of trypsin and vortex lightly.
+This creates a 1ug/ul concentration of Trypsin.

+17) Add 3.3ul Trypsin (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.

-15. Incubate overnight at room temperature or for 4 hours at 37°C.
+18) Incubate overnight at room temperature or for 4 hours at 37°C.

-16. Evaporate samples at 4°C to near dryness on speed vacuum (<20 µl).
+19) Evaporate samples at 4°C to near dryness on speed vacuum.
+May take 10+ hours.
 Store at -80°C.

 ### Desalting

+__Reagents required:__

-Solvent A = 60% acetonitrile + 0.1% trifluoroacetic acid
+- Solvent A = 60% acetonitrile + 0.1% trifluoroacetic acid

-Solvent B = 5% acetonitrile + 0.1% trifluoroacetic acid
+- Solvent B = 5% acetonitrile + 0.1% trifluoroacetic acid

+- Final Solvent = 3% acetonitrile + 0.1% formic acid

+Macro s

 |    Column   type          |    Sample capacity(µg)    |    Elution volume (µl)    |    Bed   volume (µl)    |
 |---------------------------|---------------------------|---------------------------|-------------------------|